Molajo/Molajo/README.md

 3. The **README.md** files contain important information that will help you learn how to use Molajo successfully.

-## Where can I find Molajo Extensions ##

---

-## How can I get my Extension for Molajo listed? ##

---

 ## How can I share ideas about new features for Molajo? ##

 Share your ideas and comments about how to improve the software on [**Molajo User Voice**](http://molajo.uservoice.com/forums/85709-general).

-## How do I share a new feature for Molajo ##

-The goal is to keep the Molajo core very lean.
-Most of the time, it is best to create a new feature as an extension.
-If you feel an improvement is architecturally important and you want to contribute it, please issue a [**pull request**](https://github.com/Molajo/Molajo/pulls) for consideration.

 ## Contributor Workflow ##

 Please see the [Contributor Workflow](https://github.com/Molajo/Molajo/wiki/Contributor-Workflow) for more information on contributing code to the Molajo project.